CommonGarden/Grow-IoT/README.md

 node tests/test-device.js
 ```

 See [Grow.js](https://github.com/CommonGarden/Grow.js) for more info and examples.
-It plays well with the Johnny-Five robotics library, so many devices can be connected.
+It plays well with the [Johnny-Five](http://johnny-five.io/) robotics library, so [many devices](http://johnny-five.io/#platform-support) can be connected.

-Feel free to add examples to the Wiki.

 ## Adding components